AdobeDocs/experience-manager-cloud-service.en/help/headless/apis-headless-and-content-fragments.md

 role: Admin, Developer
 ---

-# AEM APIs for Headless Content Delivery and Content Fragments {#aem-apis-headless-content-delivery-and-content-fragments}
+# AEM APIs for Structured Content Delivery {#aem-apis-headless-content-delivery-and-content-fragments}

-In Adobe Experience Manager (AEM) as a Cloud Service, there are several APIs available for use with Headless Content Delivery and Content Fragments.
+Adobe Experience Manager (AEM) as a Cloud Service offers multiple APIs for structured content delivery.
 See the individual pages for further details of the specific APIs.

 * [AEM Edge Delivery Services REST OpenAPI for Content Fragment delivery](/help/headless/aem-edge-rest-openapi.md)
-  * This API creates JSON responses specifically for delivering the structured content provided by Content Fragments in AEM.
+  * This API creates JSON responses for delivering structured content in AEM Content Fragments.
+It is optimized for content delivery, including CDN integration.
-  * It requires a path to a content fragment as an endpoint.
+  * It utilizes a path to a content fragment as endpoint.
   * This API is REST based.
 * [AEM GraphQL API for Content Fragment delivery](/help/headless/graphql-api/content-fragments.md)
   * This API is schema-based.
-The schemas are represented by Content Fragment Models, which define the content structure.
+API schemas are defined by Content Fragment Models, which define the content structure.
   * This API is GraphQL based.
 * [Content Fragments and Content Fragment Models OpenAPIs](/help/headless/content-fragment-openapis.md)
-  * These APIs are used for managing the Content Fragments and Content Fragment Models (CRUD), rather than for content delivery.
+  * These APIs are intended for structured content management.
+Respective GET operators are not optimized for content delivery.
-  * This API is AEM specific.
+  * This API is REST based.
 * [Content Fragments Support in the AEM Assets HTTP API](/help/assets/content-fragments/assets-api-content-fragments.md)
-  * The original API for the JSON output for delivering the content of structured Content Fragments in AEM.
+  * The original API for the JSON output for structured content delivery in AEM.
     * While robust and proven, this API does not deliver *fully hydrated* JSON output.
-This means that references are only output as paths, requiring secondary API requests for retrieving further content.
+References are only output as paths, requiring secondary API requests for retrieving further content.
   * The Assets HTTP API can also be used for managing the Content Fragments and Content Fragment Models (CRUD).
   * This API is REST based.
-  * The API will be deprecated in the future as it is being succeeded by the Edge Delivery Services JSON REST API.
-The timescale is not yet known.

 ## JSON vs HTML {#json-vs-HTML}

-The format used is a decision for the developers - AEM supports both.
-Many comparisons are available online, but a few key considerations are
+The content delivery format used is driven by frontend implementation - unstructured content/HTML for full-stack implementations, and structured content/JSON for headless implementations, or a combination of both in hybrid implementations.

 * Definition
   * JSON (JavaScript Object Notation) - used to represent, access and process structured data.
   * HTML (HyperText Markup Language) - a markup language of tags and elements in a hierarchical structure.
 * Primary Purpose
   * JSON is often used for transferring structure content between the server and client app.
-  * HTML is the standard markup language for creating and rendering web pages.
+  * HTML is the standard markup language for creating and rendering web pages in a browser.

 ## REST vs GraphQL {#rest-vs-graphql}

 The API used is a decision for the developers - AEM supports both.
-Many comparisons are available online, but a few highlights and benefits are:
+Many comparisons are available online, but a few highlights and benefits of REST are:

 * Simplicity